 3) Deal with the Original Fear and Pain

 This is the hard part.
-Using the Enneagram, we find the self-talk scripts that are hiding the pain point or points.
+Using the Enneagram, we find the self-talk scripts hiding the pain point or points.
 These are the issues we need to deal with.
 This is where the true inner work begins.

-Then you need to use the proper approach to dealing with the underlying pain and fear.
+You need to use the proper approach to dealing with the underlying pain and fear.
 There isn’t a one-size-fits-all process to do this.
 Many people need help in this process.

 Any tool that helps you get below the superficial is helpful.
 Another process we recommend for people on this journey is a comparative analysis.
 This helps you see your cultural programming by seeing its reflection in other belief systems.
 This is a non-threatening approach to examining your beliefs.